fuzzdistor/ya2de/README.md

 **YA2DE** is a *work in progress*, cross-platform, 2D game engine with lua scripting support built using [SFML](https://github.com/SFML/SFML) for window/graphics/audio/input management, [sol2](https://github.com/ThePhD/sol2) for binding Lua in C++, [nlohmann-json](https://github.com/nlohmann/json) for json parsing and of course [Lua](https://www.lua.org/) for scripting.

+The project comes with a simple demo for the current elements.
+There are plans for making adding resources like textures, sounds and tilesets part of the json and lua interface, but for now they are hardcoded into C++.
+You can still play with the lua functionallity using the [Lua API reference](doc/lua_api.md) and attaching the scripts to nodes inside the json scenes.

+Scene Builder tools are on the way!!

 ## Building with Windows

 ### Getting the necessary files